Isoparametric functions on exotic spheres: Introduction

-In general Riemannian manifolds, a series of beautiful results, similar to the case in a unit sphere has been proved or claimed by Wang in \cite{Wa87}.
-Based on Wang's work, Ge and Tang \cite{GT12} made new contributions to the subject of isoparametric functions on general Riemannian manifolds, especially on exotic spheres.
-In a word, the results of \cite{Wa87} and \cite{GT12} show that the existence of an isoparametric function ( even a transnormal function ) on a Riemannian manifold $N$ may restrict strongly the geometry and topology of $N$.
-However, whether a given manifold admits a metric and an isoparametric function is still a problem.
-Actually, as posed in \cite{GT12}, it was not known that if any exotic sphere with dimension more than $4$ admits a metric and an isoparametric function with $2$ points as the focal set ( one of the main results in \cite{GT12} asserts that an exotic $4$-sphere( if exists ) admits no properly transnormal functions ).
-Moreover, a transnormal function $f$ on Gromoll-Meyer $7$-sphere with $2$ points as the focal set was constructed in \cite{GT12}, however $f$ is not isoparametric.
+In general Riemannian manifolds, a series of beautiful results, similar to the case in a unit sphere had been proved or claimed by Wang in \cite{Wa87}.
+Based on Wang's work, Ge and Tang \cite{GT13} made new contributions to the subject of isoparametric functions on general Riemannian manifolds, especially on exotic spheres.
+In a word, the results of \cite{Wa87} and \cite{GT13} show that the existence of an isoparametric function ( even a transnormal function ) on a Riemannian manifold $N$ may restrict strongly the geometry and topology of $N$.
+However, as posed in \cite{GT13}, it was not known whether any exotic sphere with dimension more than $4$ admits a metric and an isoparametric function with $2$ points as the focal set ( one of the main results in \cite{GT13} asserts that an exotic $4$-sphere ( if exists ) admits no properly transnormal functions ).
+Moreover, a transnormal function $f$ on the Gromoll-Meyer $7$-sphere with $2$ points as the focal set was constructed in \cite{GT13}, though $f$ is not isoparametric.

 One of our main aims is to develop a general way to construct metrics and isoparametric functions on a given manifold.
 According to \cite{Wa87}, one can see that a transnormal function on a complete Riemannian manifold is necessarily a Morse-Bott function.
 As is well known that a Morse-Bott function is a generalization of a Morse function, and it admits critical submanifolds satisfying certain non-degenerate condition.
-As one of our prime results we give a fundamental construction:
+As one of our prime results we show:

 \begin{thm} ( A fundamental construction ) Let $N$ be a closed connected smooth manifold and $f$ a Morse-Bott function on $N$ with the critical set $C(f)=M_+\sqcup M_-$, where $M_+$ and $M_-$ are both closed connected submanifolds of codimensions more than 1.
 Then there exists a metric $g$ on $N$ so that $f$ is an isoparametric function.
 Moreover, the metric can be chosen so that the critical submanifolds ${M}_+$ and ${M}_-$ are both totally geodesic. \end{thm} Recall that a closed smooth $n$-manifold is called a \emph{homotopy $n$-sphere}, if it has the homotopy type of the unit sphere $S^n$.
+By an \emph{exotic sphere} we mean a homotopy sphere not diffeomorphic to $S^n$.
 By using a theorem of S. Smale, we have the following result as a consequence.

 \begin{cor} Every homotopy $n$-sphere with $n>4$ admits a metric and an isoparametric function with 2 points as the focal set. \end{cor}